ghc-proposals/ghc-proposals/proposals/0000-splice-imports.rst

 ---------------

 The ``splice`` modifier indicates that a module's imports are available at compile time.
-The absense of the ``splice`` modifier indicates that a module's imports are available at runtime.
+The absence of the ``splice`` modifier indicates that a module's imports are available at runtime.

 A ``splice`` imported module allows identifiers to be used at compile time.
 Compile time